Gender-neutral interior décor ensures the home is a refuge for all family members

 The world is striving slowly but surely towards gender parity.
-This hold true for home and hearth and the workplace.
-Naturally stereotypes related to gender even in architecture and interior design will be gradually done-away with.
-Afterall, stereotypes are meant to be destroyed!
-Besides, gender neutral spaces are more balanced and bring all family members together.
+This holds for home and hearth and the workplace.
+Naturally, stereotypes related to gender even in architecture and interior design will be gradually done away with.
+After all, stereotypes are meant to be destroyed!
+Besides, gender-neutral spaces are more balanced and bring all family members together.
 This is especially true for common spaces like living and dining rooms; equal importance is given to the preferences and requirements of both sexes when designing such spaces.

 This translates to a mix and match of colours, patterns and textures that are not skewed specifically towards one gender.
 For example, smaller groupings of accent chairs with dainty ledges for display of artefacts may be preferred by the woman of the house, while the man of the house might prefer a large sofa with hidden storage for trinkets.
 If only one’s preference is taken into account, the other would be right to sulk.
 Any good home interior designer in Bangalore will ensure that this does not happen.

 That’s why at Design Cafe, we spend time with each homeowner to discover their unique sense of style and their requirements and aspirations for their space.
 This involves detailed questionnaires, one-on-one discussions and feedback.
-We ensure this process is fun and not just boring form filling sessions.
+We ensure this process is fun and not just dull form-filling sessions.

 What we have found works best is opting for gender-neutral looks in spaces used equally by family members of both genders.